 They’re called “standing seams” because each panel fully interlocks with the adjacent panel using a single ‘standing’ seam that opens and folds into place.

-Standing seams are a popular option in Denver.
+Standing seams are a popular option for homeowners.
 This is because of their durability and ability to shed snow and water during the long winter.
 Recoloring a standing seam is also a low-cost way to change the look of your roof without replacing the whole roof.

 Certified Metal Roofers